damianhakert/damianhakert.github.io/source/posts/2016-04-11-tutorial-securing-your-gitlab-pages-with-tls-and-letsencrypt.html.md

    Donating to ISRG / Let's Encrypt:   https://letsencrypt.org/donate Donating to EFF:                    https://eff.org/donate-le
 ```

 Success!
 We have correctly acquired a free TLS certificate for our domain!

 Note, however, that like any other TLS certificate, it has an expiration date,
-and in case of certificates issued by Let's Encrypt, the certificate will
+and in the case of certificates issued by Let's Encrypt, the certificate will
-remain valid for three months.
-When you finishing setting up, just put in your calendar to
+remain valid for 90 days.
+When you finish setting up, just put in your calendar to
 remember to renew the certificate in time, otherwise it will become invalid,
 and the browser will reject it.

 Now we just need to upload the certificate and the key to GitLab.
-Go to the `Settings -> Pages` inside your project, remove the old CNAME and
+Go to **Settings** -> **Pages** inside your project, remove the old `CNAME` and
 add a new one with the same domain, but now you'll also upload the TLS
 certificate.
 Paste the contents of `/etc/letsencrypt/live/YOURDOMAIN.org/fullchain.pem`
-(you'll need `sudo` to read the file) to the "Certificate (PEM)" field and `/etc/letsencrypt/live/YOURDOMAIN.org/privkey.pem` (also needs `sudo`) to the
+(you'll need `sudo` to read the file) to the "Certificate (PEM)"
+ field and `/etc/letsencrypt/live/YOURDOMAIN.org/privkey.pem` (also needs `sudo`) to the
 "Key (PEM)" field.

 ![Uploading the certificate to GitLab Pages](/images/blogimages/gitlab-pages-cert-upload-screenshot.png)